 - Spotify remains the leader in music streaming, so long as you don’t care about lossless audio.

-- If you’re passionate about audio quality, you’ll need to choose between Tidal and Amazon Music, though lossless audio will come at a higher monthly cost on either service.
+- If you’re passionate about audio quality, you’ll need to choose between Tidal, Apple Music, and Amazon Music, though lossless audio comes at a cost with any of them.

 - If you have a bunch of Apple devices and/or have your own downloaded music in iTunes, you’ll get the best integration from Apple Music.